COR® FAQs

 *A company has the option of using an External Auditor in place of their Internal Auditor

-11. What is the deadline for new COR® Certification?
+• 11.When is the deadline for new COR® Certification?

-For new COR® applicants, a COR® Certification Audit must be conducted and submitted to the BCCSA by November 30th of the calendar year in which the company is seeking COR® Certification and incentive payment eligibility from WorkSafeBC.
+For new COR® applicants, it's essential to conduct and submit a COR® Certification Audit to the BCCSA by November 30th of the calendar year in which the company is seeking COR® Certification and eligibility for WorkSafeBC incentive payments.

-12. How does WorkSafeBC calculate COR® incentive payments?
+• 12.How does WorkSafeBC calculate COR® incentive payments?

 Incentive payments are calculated using a company’s assessable payroll and base rate for each Classification Unit (CU) in which the company qualifies for an incentive payment.